hpyproject/hpy/docs/api.rst

   On the other hand, if you forget to call ``HPy_Close()``, debug mode is able to identify the precise code location which created the unclosed handle.
 Similarly, if you try to operate on a closed handle, it will identify the precise code locations which created and closed it.
+This is possible because handles are associated with a single call to a C/API function.
+As a result, given a handle that is leaked or used after freeing, it is possible to identify exactly the C/API function that producted it.

 Remember that Python/C guarantees that multiple references to the same